Skip to main content

 20 mentions Positive Neutral Negative

-The reviews highlight that grinding in the game can be excessively tedious, with many players noting the slow pace of puzzles and the repetitive nature of traveling between locations.
-While some appreciate the story and characters, the overall experience is often marred by frustratingly obtuse puzzles and lengthy dialogue, leading to a sense of monotony.
-Despite these drawbacks, some players still find value in the game, particularly for fans of the point-and-click genre.
+The reviews highlight that grinding in the game can be excessively tedious, with many players noting the slow pace of puzzles and travel between locations.
+While some appreciate the depth of the story and characters, the frequent frustrations with obtuse puzzles and lengthy dialogue detract from the overall experience, making it feel like a chore at times.
+Despite these issues, some players still recommend the game for those who enjoy the point-and-click genre.

 • “The story is long, but not tedious.”